wolf43/Data-Structures/stacks/README.md

 ### Operations on stacks
-* Push: At item to top of stack
+* Push: Add item to top of stack
 * Pop: Retrive item from top of stack
 * Peek: Check the item at top of stack without modifying it
 * Print: Print all elements on the stack